Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.4.a** In your own words, what is the primary claim of the paper?
 What are the primary evidence in support of the claim?
 In your own words, describe how does the Repressilator work?
 (2-3 sentences)

- **Q.4.b.** Think back to Rousseau and Hobbes discussion from Week-3.
-Consider the interconvertability of DNA as matter and information.
-What is your reaction and thoughts to this work?
+ **Q.4.b.** What is your reaction and thoughts to this work?
 Should this work be published?
-(2-3 sentences)
+Think back to Rousseau and Hobbes discussion from Week-2, and onsider the interconvertability of DNA as matter and information. (~3 sentences)

- What is the role interconvertability of DNA as matter and information in realizing this paper?
+(We wish to hear your thoughts and we don’t have a “correct answer” in mind.
+Instead, we wish for you to think deeply and  practice your written communication skills)

  ## Extra learning (100% optional):

 ### (Q5)Sequencing and Synthesis technologies (0 pts)